phanumat/Documentation/getting-started/first-smartapp.rst

 Capabilities
 ^^^^^^^^^^^^
-SmartThings abstracts devices into their *capabilities* - that is, what the device is capable of.
+PEA HiVE abstracts devices into their *capabilities* - that is, what the device is capable of.
 This allows us to build SmartApps that can work with *any* device that supports a given capability.
-In this way, we can build robust SmartApps that will work with any device integrated with SmartThings that supports a given capability.
+In this way, we can build robust SmartApps that will work with any device integrated with PEA HiVE that supports a given capability.

 Capabilities are broken down into *commands* and *attributes*.
 *Commands* can be issued to a device, and *attributes* are what the device reports on.